Sivaguru S. Sritharan

 Sivaguru S. Sritharan (also known as S. S. Sritharan) is an American aerodynamicist and mathematician.

 Sritharan served in civilian universities such as University of Southern California and University of Wyoming as faculty member and head of the department and also in the Department of Defense (U. S. Navy and U. S. Air Force) in various capacities ranging from scientist to leadership roles, and also held visiting positions at several international institutions.

 He served as the vice chancellor at the Ramaiah University of Applied Sciences in Bengaluru, India.

 Education

 Sritharan had his high schooling at Jaffna Central College.
 He then joined at University of Sri Lanka (Peradeniya) and obtained a BSc (Honors) degree in mechanical engineering.
 He obtained a Master of Science degree in aeronautics and astronautics from University of Washington and a master's degree and Ph.D. in applied mathematics from University of Arizona.

 Career

 Sritharan served as the first provost and vice chancellor of the Air Force Institute of Technology at Dayton, Ohio and as the dean of the Graduate School of Engineering and Applied Sciences at the Naval Postgraduate School, Monterey, California.

 He was a professor and head of the Department of Mathematics at University of Wyoming and head of the Science and Technology Branch at the Naval Information Warfare Systems Command in San Diego.

+Public engagements

+Sritharan, during a meeting with the leadership team of Port City Colombo at the site of the future Colombo International Financial Centre (CIFC) in June 2026.

+In 2025, Sritharan served as Global Validation Chair of the Asian Digital Finance Forum & Awards, held at Port City Colombo as part of the Asia International Digital Economy & AI in Finance Summit.
+In this capacity, he oversaw the independent validation process for recognising contributions to artificial intelligence–driven financial innovation across Asia.

+He also delivered a keynote address at the forum examining the evolution of algorithmic finance and its convergence with advanced mathematics and artificial intelligence.